EddieJosef/protein_structure_prediction/README.md

 This workflow automates the **Protein Structure Prediction** process, leveraging both template-based modeling (MODELLER) and AI-driven tools (ColabFold) to predict accurate 3D protein structures.
 The pipeline integrates sequence alignment, structural modeling, and refinement steps, offering a streamlined solution for researchers working on computational protein modeling.

+This repository demonstrates a **fully automated workflow**, where **three FASTA files** were processed simultaneously.
+The workflow handled each input gracefully, ensuring proper parallel execution and organized the outputs systematically in the `output` directory.
+This showcases the robustness and scalability of the pipeline for handling multiple protein sequences in a single run.

 ### **Overview**

 - The project aims to simplify and standardize protein structure prediction workflows.